Love Generation (song)

 "Love Generation" is a song by French music producer and DJ Bob Sinclar featuring vocals from Gary Pine, included on Sinclar's fourth studio album, Western Dream.
 The single was released in September 2005 through the Yellow Productions label and became a hit in Europe and Australia, topping the charts of five countries as well as the Hungarian and US dance charts.
 It was less popular in the United Kingdom, reaching number 12 there, and was featured on many Ministry of Sound albums of the time and had much rotation on MTV Dance.

-In 2006, a new version that featured the 2006 FIFA World Cup mascot Goleo VI was released.
+Chart performance

+The song topped the charts of Australia, Austria, Flanders, the Czech Republic, and Germany.
+It entered the top 10 in several other countries, including Denmark, France, Hungary, Italy, the Netherlands, New Zealand, Spain, Sweden and Switzerland.

 Music video

 The music video is inspired by the music video for "Sweet Lullaby" by Deep Forest.
 Both videos feature children riding their bicycle across different locations, greeting the local people and sampling the local cultures and atmosphere.

 The music video, which appears to have been shot at various locations in the United States, starts with a young boy (played by David Beaudoin, who stars in numerous Bob Sinclar videos) waking up one seemingly ordinary morning.
 He gets himself ready and goes out on his bike to school.
 He arrives outside the entrance and pauses, apparently in thought.
 Then he rides the bike on, past the school, and partakes on a trip to many different and exotic locations all over the USA including New York City, Los Angeles and San Francisco.
 He waves to people he passes, rests occasionally for refreshments and to admire his surroundings, before riding on.
 The man watering his lawn is Sinclar.

 Eventually he ends up back at his home at the time he usually gets back from school.
 He embraces and chats animatedly to his mother, and she brings him to bed later.
 He looks thoughtfully at the globe at his bedside table, before rolling over to sleep.
 Overall the video has a very upbeat story, an adventure in the wild outdoors, and how a boy spreads love all over his nation.